Alonso-del-Arte/chess/doc/Variants.md

 with an equivalent piece of the capturing side ready for when that player wants to place one of them.

+Another option might be to put a little cap of aluminum foil on promoted pieces, so that if they're captured, the capturing side knows the captured piece would be good for a pawn placement.

 ## Power-up by capture

 To my knowledge, no one else has published anything about this